ome/omero-guide-scripts/docs/walkthrough.rst

   on that in the :doc:`parameter description section</parameter_description>` of this guide.

-The Key-Value pairs were added to 5 \
-datasets out of the 11 present in this project (as expected).
-We also see three set of \
+The Key-Value pairs were added to 5 datasets out of the 11 present in this project, as expected. \
-Key-Value pairs, one for each namespace we used in the csv.
+We also obtain three sets of Key-Value pairs, one for each namespace used in the csv.

 .. figure:: images/annotation_07_KV_import_printout.png